Iatrogenesis: Medical error and negligence

 Iatrogenic conditions need not result from medical errors, such as mistakes made in surgery, or the prescription or dispensing of the wrong therapy, such as a drug.
 In fact, intrinsic and sometimes adverse effects of a medical treatment are iatrogenic.
 For example, radiation therapy and chemotherapy—necessarily aggressive for therapeutic effect – frequently produce such iatrogenic effects as hair loss, hemolytic anemia, diabetes insipidus, vomiting, nausea, brain damage, lymphedema, infertility, etc. The loss of function resulting from the required removal of a diseased organ is iatrogenic, as in the case of diabetes consequential to the removal of all or part of the pancreas.

 The incidence of iatrogenesis may be misleading in some cases.
 For example, a ruptured aortic aneurysm is fatal in most cases; the survival rate for treatment of a ruptured aortic aneurysm is under 25%.
 Patients who die during or after an operation will still be considered iatrogenic deaths, but the procedure itself remains a better bet than the probability of death if left untreated.

 Other situations may involve actual negligence or faulty procedures, such as when pharmacotherapists produce handwritten prescriptions for drugs.

-Another situation may involve negligence where patients are brushed off and not given proper care due to providers holding prejudice for reasons such as sexual orientation, ethnicity, religion, immigration status, etc. This can cause patients to feel like they aren’t worthy of being treated which can cause deaths and mistrust between patients and providers which is dangerous.
-Mistrust between providers and patients is extremely harmful as this causes patients to not go in for treatment resulting in many more deaths.
+Another situation may involve negligence where patients are brushed off and not given proper care due to providers holding prejudice for reasons such as weight, gender, sexual orientation, ethnicity, religion, immigration status, etc. This can cause mistrust between patients and providers, leading to patients to not go in for treatment, resulting in more deaths.